 1. To switch Osmo interface messages to a language other than English, you need to change the language setting on your device.

-Here are the instructions from the Apple website (for iPads and iPhones):
+Here are the instructions from the Apple website (for iPads):

 Here are the instructions from the Amazon website (for Amazon Fire tablets):